Kirivije/RepData_PeerAssessment1/PA1_template.md

 ```

 ####What is the average daily activity pattern?
-1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).

-This will average the over the days for each time interval:
+This will average over the days for each time interval:

 ```r
 interval_step <- aggregate(steps ~ interval, data = activity, mean, na.rm = TRUE)